peterkuma/ml-clouds-2021/README.md

 ### Main commands

 Below is a description of the main commands.
-They can be run either individually or through the run command as described above.
+They can be run either individually or with the `run` command as described above.
 They should be run in a Linux terminal (bash).
 The commands are located in the `bin` directory as should be run from the main repository directory with `bin/<command>
 [<arguments>...]`.